| |

 States is determined to oppose European initiatives?
 What would be the

+costs of building military power to match Europe's rhetorical flights?
 If Europe, or, more accurately, France and whoever follows it, chooses

 to chart an oppositional course, these costs are not likely to remain

+small.
 As both sides evaluate their positions and aspirations for the time during

 and after the war, it's possible to identify four factors that will determine

-More than the war's eventual outcome, its duration will go a long way
+the depth of damage to transatlantic relations: More than the war's eventual outcome, its duration will go a long way

 toward shaping the transatlantic relationship.
 The longer it goes on,